dpretet/vim-commenter/README.md

 # vim-commenter

-# Introduction
+## Introduction

-Vim-Commenter is a Neovim plugin to comment a line or a portion of lines easily.
+Vim-commenter is a vim plugin to comment / uncomment code lines.
+It toggles comment on a single line or on a visual selection.

-# Installation
+## Installation

 Use [Vim-Plug](https://github.com/junegunn/vim-plug) or any other plugin manager to install it.